vlstill/presentations/dtedi/pres.md

         . . .

     *   if interprocedural analysis is needed

+        . . .

     *   if it is necessary to reorder or replace instructions

+        . . .

     *   to simplify the executor

-## Safety of Optimizations
+. . .

-any optimization done by DIVINE has to be safe -- must not change verification outcome
+*   any optimizations done by DIVINE have to be safe -- must not change verification outcome

+    . . .

     *   compiler optimizations are safe only for sequential programs
     *   we need optimizations safe for all programs